AlecsFarias/AlecsFarias/README.md

 ## 🌱 I’m currently learning

-  Some senior skills to improve my coding ability
+  Some senior skills to improve my coding ability with JS and Flutter

 ## 🚀 I’m looking to collaborate on